lucacorbucci/lucacorbucci.github.io/content/uses.md

 - [Notion](https://www.notion.so/)
 - [Fantastical](https://flexibits.com/fantastical)

+## Gaming

+I recently bought a Nintendo Switch 2 after years of waiting.
+Since I'm not a gamer, I feel that this console is perfect for me.
+I'm usually playing games like Mario Kart World or Mario Odyssey or indie games like Celeste.
+I like to play to relax while resting on the bed or the sofa so the portability of the console is really important for me.
+I don't consider myself a gamer but I really enjoy playing these games on the Switch.

 ## Other stuffs I use

-- **iPad 6th generation** - 32GB - I use it mainly for reading and taking notes.
+- **iPad 11th generation with A16 chip** -  I use it mainly for reading, taking notes and watching videos.
+It is a great device for consuming content and it is not too expensive.
-- **iPhone 7 Plus** - I've had it for a while and it's still working fine.
-However, I think I'll replace it when the new iPhone will come out in September.
+- **Nothing Phone 3a Pro** - I finally switched to Android after many years using iPhones.
+The Nothing Phone was a great compromise between price and performance.
+Moreover, it doesn't have any bloatware and the design is really unique.
-- **Amazon Kindle Paperwhite** - This is my ebook reader, it is compact enough to
+- **Amazon Kindle Paperwhite** - This is my ebook reader, it is compact enough to fit in my bag.
 - **Apple Airpods Pro** - The best earphones I've ever had.
 I use them for everything.
 They're simply the best product Apple has produced in years.
-- **Apple Watch Series 4** - I use it mainly <del>for logging my runs and</del> for notifications.
-I think I would live without it.
+- **Nothing Ear** - These come bundled with the Nothing Phone 3a Pro.
+I use them when I'm not at home connected with the Nothing Phone.